timzsu/FABLE-AE/README.md

-# Artifact Evaluation for FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC
+# The Artifact of FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC

-This is the artifact evaluation for the USENIX Security '25 paper "FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC".
+This is the artifact of the USENIX Security '25 paper "FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC".

 This version is for availability evaluation, where we provide
 1. The code for the FABLE protocol plus the two applications.